Simon-Renault/anna-portfolio/projects/building-an-none-digital-addictive-app.md

 **Eco-Friendly Road-Trip -** As I've just said previously, traveling and respecting the environment are two things that can work together.
 If we make some efforts, we realize that most of the activities we love to do could be done sustainably.
 We can first prefer public transports, bike or even our own feet to travel.
 Then we can buy products to local sellers in the country we're visiting.
 We can sleep at local people's homes to generate money for local people, rather than huge international resorts, or we can use our tent while respecting nature around us without generating waste.
 There are so many alternatives and many more opportunities and adventures to live in this way of traveling.

 **Planning a sustainable trip -** But why most of the people don't travel this way?
 Here's the pain point I wanted to work on.
-If we want to organize a road trip with our own car and explode our carbon footprint, we have to be organized, for sure, but we can leave when we want, eat when we want, go and back whenever.
+If we want to organize a road trip with our car and explode our carbon footprint, we have to be organized, for sure, but we can leave when we want, eat when we want, go and back whenever.
 Now, if we decide to make this road-trip more sustainable and eco-friendly, we will use public transports, so we will need to be very organized to be aware of bus or train timetables - or if we want to ride Europe by bike, we will need to plan some breaks and know routes we should take to ride quietly (as the EuroVelo, a cycle route network all around Europe).

 I've made a road-trip with two amazing friends on Kyushu island, in Japan, for 3 weeks last March.
 We had no car, we were in the Japanese countryside (so with very few choices in terms of public transport), but we traveled around 10 cities in Kyushu.
 I let you imagine the kind of organization we needed for this road-trip.
 Funny thing is over there, everyone asks us "But, you don't have any car?".
 One day, a woman was shocked to learn that we've planned to go down a mount on foot, even if it will take 4 hours (well my friend explains her we aim to get Shakira's body).
 So if we succeed to travel without a car even in the Japanese countryside where bus timetables are only available on paper in situ, I'm sure traveling in Europe in an eco-friendly manner is not so complicated.